Purity and quasi-split torsors over Pr\"ufer bases: Reflexive sheaves and depths

 The following \Cref{normal-s2} generalizes Serre's conditions $(R_1)+(S_2)$ to the coherent case.
-The key ingredient can be traced back to the research of the ``multiplicative theory of ideals'' by M. Zafrullah.
+The key ingredient can be traced back to the research of the ``multiplicative theory of ideals'' by M. Zafrullah, \emph{c.f.}~\cite{Zaf78}*{Lemma~7}.

-\bthm[\emph{c.f.}~\cite{Zaf78}*{Lemma~7}] For a coherent domain $R$, the following are equivalent: \benumr \item $R$ is normal; \item $R$ is the intersection (inside $\mathrm{Frac}(R)$) of its local rings which are valuation rings; \item every local ring $A$ of $R$ is either a valuation ring, or for any $f\in \fm_A$ we have $\fm_A\not\in \Ass(A/fA)$. \eenum If local rings of $R$ have topologically Noetherian spectra, then these are also equivalent to the following
+\bthm For a coherent domain $R$, the following are equivalent: \benumr \item $R$ is normal; \item $R$ is the intersection (in $\Frac R$) of its local rings which are valuation rings; \item every local ring $A$ of $R$ is either a valuation ring, or for any $f\in \fm_A$ we have $\fm_A\not\in \Ass(A/fA)$. \eenum If local rings of $R$ have topologically Noetherian spectra, then these are equivalent to

 \ethm \bpf First, for \ref{normal-s2-iii}$\Leftrightarrow$(\ref{S2}) under the Noetherian assumption, note that for every $R$-module $M$ we have $\Ass(M)=\{\fp\in \Spec R\,|\, \depth_{R_{\fp}}M_{\fp}=0\}$, so it suffices to apply \Cref{depth and tau}, since $R$ is a domain.